Why is my bathtub overflowing

 Frequently Asked Questions

-You can try using a plunger, drain snake, or chemical drain cleaner to clear a clogged bathtub drain.
-If those methods don't work, you may need to disassemble the drain or call a plumber.
+You can try using a plunger, drain snake, or chemical drain cleaner to clear the clog.
+If the clog is stubborn, it's best to call a professional plumber.

-When should I call a plumber for a bathtub issue?
+When should I call a plumber for a clogged bathtub drain?

 Connect with certified professionals in your area